uwplse/szalinski/README.md

 You should either see nothing rendered or some residual thin walls that are artifacts of rounding error prevalent in OpenSCAD.

-## Setup instructions (for setting up Szalinski on a different machine that runs Ubuntu 18.04.4 LTS)
+## Setup instructions

+Following are the steps for setting up Szalinski from scratch on a different machine that runs Ubuntu 19.10.

 * Install rust.
 Type `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
   in the terminal and follow the subsequent instructions.
 The version we used is `1.41.0`.